CursedSliver/Crumbs-engine/README.md

     - If you do need custom behavior parameters, override behavior in `custom` with new `Crumbs.behaviorInstance` from behaviors assigned to variables.
     - Try not to put your functions directly in your object.
 - If not an array, it will be converted into one.

 ---

+## Images

+- You can declare images in the `img` property.
+- Access and change them with the `imgUsing` property.
+- If you place them in templates, MAKE SURE to ALWAYS wrap them in arrays, even if there's only one element!

+---